downshift-js/downshift/README.md

 ## This solution

 The library offers a couple of solutions.
-The first solution, which is the one we recommend you to try first, is a set of React hooks, each serving a specific use case:
+The first solution, which is the one we recommend you to try first, is a set of React hooks.
+Each hook provides the stateful logic needed to make the corresponding component functional and accessible.
+Navigate to the documentation for each by using the links in the list below.

 - [useSelect][useselect-readme] for a custom select component.
 - [useCombobox][combobox-readme] for a combobox/autocomplete input.